MartinD9623/FourWins/README.md

 # Four in a Row Game

-## Description
-- A classic two-player game where players take turns dropping their discs into a vertical grid.
-- The objective is to connect four of your discs in a row, either horizontally, vertically, or diagonally.
+Connect Four is a classic two-player game where players take turns dropping their discs into a vertical grid, with the objective of connecting four of their discs in a row—either horizontally, vertically, or diagonally.

 ## Getting Started
 1. **Clone the Repository**: